 30% for non-resident Indian depositors

-However, if your total annual income does not exceed the basic exemption limit, you can submit Form 15G (or Form 15H if you are a senior citizen) to ensure that tax is not deducted at the source.
+However, if your total annual income does not exceed the basic exemption limit, TDS will not apply.
+However, you will need to submit Form 15G (or Form 15H if you are a senior citizen) to ensure that tax is not deducted at source.

-Premature withdrawal of funds from your Post Office FD account is permitted only after the expiry of 6 months from the date of your deposit.
-In case of any premature account closure, interest/penalty will be applicable as follows.
+Premature withdrawal of funds from your Post Office FD account is permitted only after 6 months from the date of deposit.
+In case of premature account closure, interest/penalty will apply as follows.

-Interest will be levied at 2% less than the Post Office FD interest rate applicable for any completed years, and at the Post Office Savings Account interest rate for any partial period that is less than a year
+If the deposit is closed after 1 year from the date of deposit: Interest will be levied at 2% less than the Post Office FD interest rate applicable for any completed years

-Your Post Office fixed deposit account can be extended from the date of maturity within the prescribed period, which is shown below.
+Your Post Office fixed deposit account can be extended from the date of maturity within the prescribed period as listed below.

 For 1-year deposits: Within 6 months of maturity